-Choosing a car insurer can be difficult: rates can vary based on your location, vehicle, and driving record, and every company's discounts vary.
-State Farm and Allstate are among the nation's most popular insurance companies, providing competitively priced policies in most regions.
+Choosing an auto insurance company can be tricky: rates may vary based on your location, vehicle, and driving record, and companies offer an array of perks.
+State Farm and Allstate are two of the top insurers, providing high-quality insurance policies across large portions of the US.

-In an effort to make insurance shopping seamless, we have gathered average insurance rates from Allstate and State Farm.
-These take into account myriad pricing components, including credit rating, driving infractions, and age.
-Compare rates and find the perfect policy for you.
+To simplify the process of comparing insurance companies, we've gathered average rates from Allstate and State Farm.
+These take into consideration a variety of rating factors, including credit history, driving record, and age.
+Examine these figures and find the right policy for you.

-If you have very poor credit, Allstate could be preferable to State Farm.
-Typically, Allstate offers cheaper rates than State Farm for drivers with credit scores of lower than 580.
-Drivers with exceptional credit — a score of 800 or better — should favor State Farm, which typically beats Allstate by $483 annually.
-Check out common insurance rates by credit level for Allstate and State Farm below.
+If you have very poor credit, Allstate could be the best option for you.
+Typically, Allstate offers better rates than State Farm for prospective clients with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800-plus — should lean toward State Farm, which typically beats Allstate by $483 annually.
+View typical insurance rates by credit level for Allstate and State Farm below.